VMFA’S CURIOSITY CAMPS FOR 3–5 YEAR OLDS

 Allow ample time to park, walk in, and check in before the start of camp.
 The VMFA Parking Deck is free for members and free for the first 30 minutes for nonmembers; after that, it is $6 to park for the day.
 You may also choose free parking along the street.

 Note: Parking is strictly prohibited in the Entry Plaza, or fire lane, in front of the museum.

 WHERE TO GO

-Camps take place in the Art Education Center studios inside the museum (or the Pauley Center building for teen summer classes).
-VMFA staff will be onsite to help direct visitors.
-We strongly recommend that caregivers familiarize themselves and their children with the area prior to the first day of camp.
+Camps take place in the Art Education Center, inside the museum.
+We strongly recommend that caregivers familiarize their children with the area prior to the first day of camp.

-Use the Student Entrance (left of the main entrance) to access the Art Education Center, as the rest of the building is closed to the public (VMFA hours of operation are Mon–Sun, 10 am–5 pm, with extended hours Wed-–Fri until 9 pm).
-Please be aware that after 10 am, however, this entrance may be used as an “EXIT ONLY” until further notice.
+Use the Student Entrance (left of the main entrance) to access the Art Education Center.
+The rest of the building will be closed to the public (VMFA hours of operation are Mon–Sun, 10 am–5 pm, with extended hours Wed-–Fri until 9 pm).

 WHAT TO WEAR

-Wear clothing that is appropriate for an art studio (camp can be messy).
-Comfortable, closed-toed shoes are recommended.
-We also encourage dressing in layers or bringing a long-sleeved shirt—while it may be hot outside, it’s often cool inside!
+Wear clothing that is appropriate for a messy art camp.
+Comfortable, closed-toed shoes are recommended and a long-sleeved shirt—it’s often cool inside!

 CAMP POLICIES + PROCEDURES

 Upon arrival, please wait in line while we verify paperwork or welcome students to camp.
 Check-in consists of a “no contact” check-in, and voluntary temperature check.
 We appreciate your patience!